kd365/mem0_deployment_lab/docs/students/architecture.md

 **Why vectors?** So we can find semantically similar memories:

-- Query: "What food does the user like?"
+- Query: "What Pager Duty notifications does Riley prefer?"
 - Matches: "Riley prefers SMS after 8pm while on-call" (even if the query uses different wording)

 ### 2. Memory Extraction / Memory Actions (Optional but recommended)